 Like source files, the viewable rendition is available to download.
 If users have added annotations to the document, an additional PDF with Annotations download option is available.
 This option creates a new PDF file by merging the comments with the viewable rendition.

-Note that you must have a security profile that grants the Document: Download Rendition permission.
+You must have a security profile that grants the Document: Download Rendition permission.

 Vault generates all viewable renditions in PDF version 1.7, in accordance with ICH Export Working Group M2 Recommendation – Electronic Standards for the Transfer of Regulatory Information (ESTRI) File Format Recommendation – PDF.
 (See the ICH website for details.)